STXT - Semantic Text

 10. Namespaces within `Structure`

-Each line may include an explicit namespace for the node template:
+Each line may include an explicit namespace for the template node:

 Rules:

-In templates, a node exists if it appears in Structure.
+In templates, a node becomes defined by its appearance in Structure.
 Unlike Schema, there is no separate Node: section; the structure itself is the definition.

 12. Compilation to Schema (semantic equivalence)